 For those who want to go a little deeper, we offer 23andMe+,* an annual membership with 10+ exclusive reports and features delivered to you throughout the year.
 Among those reports are several heart-related conditions to explore.
 Along with reports on coronary artery disease, high blood pressure, atrial fibrillation, triglycerides, and LDL cholesterol, we recently added a new report on HDL cholesterol to 23andMe+.
 All are powered by 23andMe research.

 This new report does not diagnose low HDL cholesterol.
-Instead, it estimates the likelihood of developing low HDL based on a statistical model that considers more than 15,000 genetic markers associated with developing low HDL.
+Instead, it estimates the likelihood of developing low HDL based on a statistical model.
+The model uses more than 15,000 genetic markers associated with developing low HDL.
 The model also includes ethnicity and sex to calculate an estimate.
 The data used in the model comes from 23andMe customers who consented to participate in research.

 Understanding more about your genetics can be a good first step in learning about your chances for heart disease.
 Remember to talk with your healthcare provider before making any major lifestyle changes.
-That said, maintaining a healthy weight, eating a diet that is low in saturated fat, and getting plenty of exercise can go a long way toward good heart health.
+That said, maintaining a healthy weight, a diet low in saturated fat, and getting plenty of exercise is good for heart health.

 To learn more about 23andMe+ membership, go here.